-To start the stainless steel polishing process, parts are submerged in the temperature-controlled electrolyte bath and charged with positive DC voltage.
-The parts act as electrical anodes (or positive terminals), while cathodes (negative terminals) inside the tank draw current from the parts through the conductive electrolyte liquid.
+The electropolishing process begins by submerging the parts being treated in a temperature-controlled electrolyte bath that is connected to a positive DC voltage charge.
+The parts within the bath act as electrical anodes (or positive terminals), while cathodes (negative terminals) inside the tank draw current from the parts through the conductive electrolyte liquid.
 As the current travels from the parts to the cathodes, it draws metal ions from the surface of the parts through the electrolyte.
 Throughout this process, the part surface area metal is dissolved in the electrolyte.
 This process can be tightly controlled to dissolve extremely small amounts of the parts surface area resulting in the capabilities micron level thickness of part surface area.

 Benefits of Arrow Cryogenics’ Stainless Steel Polishing Process

-Customers rely on Arrow Cryogenics’ expertise in stainless steel electropolishing and other part cleaning processes to finish their complex parts and components.
+Customers rely on Arrow Cryogenics’ expertise in electropolishing stainless steel to finish their complex stainless steel parts and components.
+Electropolishing:

 - Polishes areas inaccessible by other polishing methods